At a Glance

-Behavioral therapy: One of the goals of behavioral therapy is to change negative behaviors into positive ones.
+Behavior therapy: One of the goals of behavior therapy is to change negative behaviors into positive ones.
 It often involves using a rewards system at home.
 This type of therapy is helpful for some kids with ADHD, and is often used along with medication.

 In part, CBT helps kids replace negative thoughts with ones that are more realistic and positive.
 It also helps kids build self-esteem, which tends to be negatively affected by ADHD.

 CBT is effective for treating anxiety and depression.
 Anxiety and/or depression occur in about 50 percent of people with ADHD.

 Social skills groups: For some kids, ADHD symptoms can make it hard to socialize.
 Kids may talk nonstop or have trouble thinking before they speak.
 They may also have trouble managing their emotions.
 Joining a social skills group run by a professional can help kids learn and practice important skills for interacting with others.

 Other Non-Medication Treatment Options for ADHD

 There are other non-medication treatment options that have some research backing.
 Research has shown these alternative treatments to be somewhat helpful in relieving ADHD symptoms.
 These treatments and therapies include exercise, outdoor activities, omega supplements, mindfulness and changes in diet.

 There are also alternatives some parents try that aren’t backed by research.
 These include over-the-counter (OTC) supplements and “train the brain” games.
 It’s important to know that OTC supplements are not regulated by law.